-In a large skillet, heat 2 teaspoons olive oil over medium high heat.
-Add tomatoes and salt and cook for about 5 minutes, until tender,and blistered, but not loosing their shape.
+- In a large skillet, heat 2 teaspoons olive oil over medium-high heat.
+Add tomatoes and salt and cook for about 5 minutes, until tender, and blistered, but not losing their shape.
 Carefully spoon tomatoes out of the pan and set them aside.

-Divide the lentil and kale among two bowls.
-Surround with the tomatoes, and top with optional crumbled feta or goat cheese, or a drizzle of good quality olive oil.
+- Divide the lentil and kale among two bowls.
+Surround with the blistered tomatoes, and top with optional crumbled feta or goat cheese, tahini sauce, or a drizzle of good quality olive oil.

 Small black or green lentils work best here.
 Use whole lentils- Split lentils will turn to mush, so be warned. 😉 Brown lentils will work just fine, and taste great, but have less visual appeal.